bonej-org/bonej-scripts/README.md

 - The date
 - Your name
-- A description of what the code is meant to do
+- A description of what the code is meant to do and how to run it.
+- Assumptions about the environment such as operating system, Fiji/ImageJ version, BoneJ version, and image characteristics.
-- Any related documents, such as the DOI and citation details of a publication for which the code was used
+- Any related documents, such as the DOI and citation details of a publication for which the code was used.
 - A licence

 It is helpful to include line-by-line documentation so that the intention of each piece of code is clear.